sivaprakashsj/sivaprakashsj/README.md

-## Hi there, This is Sivaprakash S J 👋 :man_technologist:
+## Hi There, This is Sivaprakash S J 👋 :man_technologist:

 Born and Broughtup in Madurai, Tamilnadu - India, Currently working in [Zoho](https://zohocorp.com) as Product Manager (Associate).
 Previously had startup in Technologu Domain.